Sand Rivers Selous

 Sand Rivers is closed in April and May.
 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, typically considered the best months for game-viewing as the wildlife is more concentrated around water sources and the grass is grazed and trampled down.
 Selous and southern Tanzania is typically hot and humid from December to May, without a dry period to break up the rains, so travel is not recommended during the British winter months.

-Call us on to start planning your vacation to Sand Rivers Selous or take a look at our itineraries to Selous and southern Tanzania
+Call us on to start planning your holiday to Sand Rivers Selous or take a look at our itineraries to Tanzania

 Sand Rivers is situated in the northern part of the Selous Game Reserve which is one of the largest protected wildlife areas in Africa.
 Sand Rivers offers stylish, luxurious safari accommodation on the banks of the Rufiji River.

-The Selous has been made a World Heritage Site and this huge reserve, at a massive 50,000 square kilometers, has given over 1000 square kilometers in the north to wildlife and safaris.
+The Selous has been made a World Heritage Site and this huge reserve, at a massive 50,000 square kilometres, has given over 1000 square kilometres in the north to wildlife and safaris.
 It is the second largest protected wilderness area in the world.
-It also forms part of the Selous - Niassa eco-system, which covers 155,000 square kilometers across southern Tanzania and northern Mozambique.
+It also forms part of the Selous - Niassa eco-system, which covers 155,000 square kilometres across southern Tanzania and northern Mozambique.

 The lodge also has a swimming pool overlooking the river.
 Sand Rivers prides itself on its high standards of guiding, and for the ultimate private safari experience, guests can spend a night flycamping under the stars with their own private guide and chef.

 The Rufiji River provides an utterly unique view of life in the Selous.
 Upstream from the lodge, the river meanders its way past sand islands and lush forests.
 You can often see game on the banks as you slowly drift past.